jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 snobfit_object.ncall = 100;                % maximum number of objective function evaluations
 ```

-If you are running a soft constrained optimisation, there is an additional check to make sure the point(s) that satisfy the termination criterion also satisfy the constraints.
+If you are running a constrained optimisation, there is an additional check to make sure the point(s) that satisfy the termination criterion also satisfy the constraints.

 Another termination criterion is **'no_change'**.
 This ends the optimisation if there has been no change in the best objective function value for a set number of calls to the SNOBFit algorithm.
 There is a chance that this may terminate the optimisation too early, so you can also set a minimum number of objective function evaluations before checking for a change:
 ```